khaykindima/IsraeliCoinsCount/README.md

     * Dynamically configure `config.py` for the Kaggle environment.
 You can edit the cell to set the number of `EPOCHS` for either training (`>0`) or evaluation (`0`).
     * Run the main `train.py` script.
     * Zip the output folder and provide a download link.

+## Contributing
+Contributions are welcome!
+If you have suggestions for improvements, please open an issue or submit a pull request.

+## License
+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.